Dentists

 Children’s dental care in Austria

 Fortunately, almost all children have access to free basic dental care in Austria.
 This is covered by the country’s extensive social security system, and as long as a child’s parents are registered, the child will be covered as a dependent.
-Unfortunately, but unsurprisingly, orthodontics is not covered, and this includes braces and retainers.
+Unfortunately, but unsurprisingly, orthodontics is only covered if it’s deemed medically necessary, and this includes braces and retainers.

 Emergency dental care in Austria